How to Open a Corporate Bank Account in New Zealand?

 4. Westpac: Westpac has a rich history of providing services across various sectors, including consumer banking, wealth management, commercial, corporate, institutional banking, investments, and insurance.
 Established in 1861, the bank boasts a network comprising 163 branches and over 450 ATMs nationwide.
 Drawing upon its extensive experience working with expatriates, Westpac New Zealand offers a dedicated account known as the Migrant Banking Package.
 Tailored to meet the diverse needs of expatriates in New Zealand, this account addresses a wide range of banking requirements.

-Biz Latin Hub can help you with your business
+Biz Latin Hub can help you open a corporate bank account in New Zealand

 Biz Latin Hub offers integrated market entry and back-office services worldwide, including New Zealand.